Media training (training for media interviews)

 What is it?

 A group session would normally be up to three people for three hours with a screen break in the middle, giving plenty of practice to help you get your message across on TV, radio or web.

-Our pre- and post-Covid training would usually run as a one day or half day (3 hour) session.
+In-person training usually runs as a one day or half day (3 hour) session.

 Who’s it for?